Exit e-book

 ZIO Tic tac toe app project structure

-So, each ZIO module will be implemented as a package containing:
+So, each ZIO service will be implemented as a package containing:

-Speaking of which, these modules reflect the initial design presented above.
+Speaking of which, these services reflect the initial design presented above.
 We also have a domain package containing domain objects and the TicTacToe main object.

 We also need to add some dependencies to our build.sbt (atto is used for parsing commands):